 GPUs are so inexpensive it always is a good idea to toss an NVIDIA GPU into our systems.
 If we have bigger computational tasks, we can install more than one GPU and we can spend a bit more for a faster GPU with more CUDA cores in it.
 For most people, there is not much point in buying the latest, most expensive GPU since even inexpensive GPUs are so fast the number of jobs that will go significantly faster on a super-expensive GPU are few and far between.
 Even with very computationally intensive jobs usually a mid-range GPU is plenty.

 Is an Intel graphics chip or AMD chip GPGPU capable? - Not within Manifold, and not within almost all other GPGPU-capable applications.
 AMD and Intel both make fine products, including graphics chips.
 However NVIDIA pulled ahead of both AMD and Intel in GPGPU capabilities by making a big early investment, years before AMD and Intel, in supporting GPGPU on NVIDIA GPUs with the CUDA library and with specific features within GPU silicon to support GPGPU operation.
-As a result, by probably a thousand to one margin, applications which do GPGPU run on NVIDIA GPUs but not on AMD or Intel GPUs.
-AMD and Intel are now playing catch-up, but given how far behind they are in GPGPU applications it is unclear when or if it will be possible for Manifold to provide GPU parallelism using AMD or Intel GPUs.
+As a result, by probably a thousand to one margin, GPGPU-enabled applications run on NVIDIA GPUs but not on AMD or Intel GPUs.
+AMD and Intel are great companies and may choose to invest what is required to catch up to NVIDIA.
+If that happens, it might be possible for Manifold to provide GPU parallelism using AMD or Intel GPUs.
 For now, if we have an AMD or Intel graphics chip we cannot use it for GPU parallelism with Manifold.